timbo1999/personal-website/README.md

 `pip install -r requirements.txt`

-After installing all the necessary packages and libraries, run the program as usual and a result_csv file should appear in your directory.
+After installing all the necessary packages and libraries, run the program as usual and a result.csv file should appear in your directory.
 Running the program will take around a minute to fully execute